 Justice of the Peace

-- be at least 18 years of age; speak, read and write the English language
+- Speak, read and write the English language;

-- have sufficient knowledge of the powers and duties pertaining to the Office
+- Demonstrate sufficient knowledge of the powers and duties of a Justice of the Peace.